 Since our reopening, some community writing and reading groups are continuing to meet online while others are meeting in person.
-For more information or to join a group, please contact our Education Director Alexa Nutile.
+For more information or to join a group, please contact our Programming Director, Mike Wendt.

-Led by poet and Woodland Pattern co-founder Karl Gartung, Readshops are community sessions dedicated to exploring texts from the 20th century that have often been labeled "difficult."
+Led by poet and Woodland Pattern co-founder Karl Gartung, Readshops are community sessions dedicated to exploring poetry texts from the 20th century that are often labeled “difficult.”
 Participants take turns reading the poetry aloud, discussing it as questions arise—on the spot, as deeply as needed.
+No preparation is needed; the only prerequisite is curiosity.

 Readshop meets on alternating Wednesdays from 6–7:15 PM.
 This group is currently meeting virtually.
 Contact us for more information.